Elements of the immune system: cytokines and co.

 2.2.
 Microglia

 Microglia are certain glial cells with the function of tissue macrophages.
-They do not arise from the bone marrow like most cells, but from yolk sac cells.
+Unlike most cells, they do not develop from the bone marrow, but from yolk sac cells.

 There are two types of macrophage activation: M1 and M2.

-Microglial cell activation is triggered by the M1 phenotype, which is associated with an increase in IL-1β and TNF-α.
-In contrast, the M2 phenotype is associated with a release of anti-inflammatory cytokines.9
+The activation of microglial cells is triggered by the M1 phenotype, which is associated with an increase in IL-1β and TNF-α.
+In contrast, the M2 phenotype is associated with the release of anti-inflammatory cytokines.9

-3. Cytokines in the brain: migration and generation
+3. Cytokines in the brain: migration and development

 3.1.
 Migration of cytokines into the brain